 Photographer Eadweard Muybridge wanted to capture a horse in movement so he set up 24 cameras with some trip wire.
 In 1878, he produced a series of pictures that made it seem like the horse was in motion when viewed in a peep show machine.

 Shortly after Muybridge did it, Marey photographed a bird in movement using a single camera.
 The camera was in the form of a rifle and it took 12 pictures per second.

 In 1885, George Eastman created the first celluloid roll film, which allowed inventor Thomas Edison and assistant William Dickson to invent the first camera to record movement in 1891.
 The Kinetograph produced films that could only be seen by one person at a time through a peep show machine.

 The Silent Era

-The Silent Era is marked as the birth of cinema when cinema was all about experimentation and pushing boundaries.
+The Silent Era marks the birth of cinema when marquee cinema was all about experimentation and pushing boundaries.
 All of the new discoveries of this era helped shape the eras that followed and the filmmakers and films that came after them.